Challenges of Generating Structurally Diverse Graphs: Measuring diversity of a set of elements

 \subsection{Related work on diversity measures}

+The concept of diversity is useful for various applications such as image and molecule generation or recommender systems.
+Diversity can be used to evaluate how representative is a given dataset, how diverse is a generated set, or for choosing a representative subset from a dataset (diversity sampling).
+In this section, we discuss relevant studies on measuring diversity.

 A recent paper by~\citet{friedman2023vendi} suggests measuring diversity via the Vendi Score (VS).
 This score requires a kernel function defined on pairs of elements.
-Then, a similarity matrix consisting of the pairwise kernel values is constructed and the Vendi Score is defined as the exponential of the Shannon entropy of the eigenvalues of the normalized similarity matrix. \citet{friedman2023vendi} show that the proposed measure satisfies several desirable properties: 1) it is interpretable (effective number of dissimilar elements in the set); 2) in weighted case VS does not change when weight is redistributed between identical elements; 3) its value for a set of sets depends only on the diversities of the individual sets and their relative sizes; 4) VS does not depend on the order of the elements.
+Then, a similarity matrix consisting of the pairwise kernel values is constructed and the Vendi Score is defined as the exponential of the Shannon entropy of the eigenvalues of the normalized similarity matrix.

 Another recent work~\citep{xie2023much} investigates the problem of measuring the coverage (diversity) of a set $S$ in the context of molecular generation.
 The authors consider the following known measures: the average, maximum, and minimum pairwise distances. \citet{xie2023much} propose three axioms that a good measure of coverage is expected to satisfy: monotonicity, subadditivity, and dissimilarity.
 Then, they show that none of the abovementioned measures satisfy all three axioms simultaneously and propose a new coverage measure called \#Circles. \#Circles equals the maximum number of disjoint circles with centers placed at the elements of the set.
 However, while satisfying all the properties, this measure has two disadvantages.
 First, the complexity of calculating this measure is exponential.
 Second, it requires the radius parameter to be defined and a good value depends on a dataset.
 In our setup when the set of graphs dynamically changes during the optimization, this measure cannot be applied.